 Story Length: 3:52

-In the 1880s Africa was carved up by European countries.
+In the 1880s European countries divided up Africa and made them their colonies.
 In the 1960s, 17 of those nations gained independence.
-The effects of colonization are still being felt today.
-France colonized nearly all of northern Africa and large parts of sub-Saharan Africa.
-Its hold on these countries is central to its image as a nation and world power.
-Many French leaders say they will give up power and connections but in this interview with a journalist covering Africa, they discuss how France is still very involved in African states they formerly ruled.
+The European countries and their former African colonies still feel the effects of colonization today.
+France colonized nearly all of northern Africa and large parts of sub-Saharan Africa, as you can see on the map.
+Holding onto these countries makes France feel strong as a nation and world power.
+Many French leaders say they will give up their connections to their former colonies that are now independent.
+However, in this interview with a journalist covering Africa, we learn how France is still very involved in African states they formerly ruled in.

 In 1492, Christopher Columbus sailed to America and claimed the land for Spain.
 This event became an American holiday 400 years later, but some people think it shouldn’t be a holiday at all.
 To some, Columbus represents the beginning of European colonization.
 Today, Columbus Day is a time for celebration and protest across Latin America.
 In countries spanning Central and South America, people commemorate the holiday by celebrating both their Spanish and indigenous heritages.
 In addition, leftist leaders have used Columbus Day as an opportunity to show support for native people and customs.
 Listen to learn more about the many different meanings of this holiday outside the United States.